fadden/CiderPress2/FileConv/Doc/AppleWorks-notes.md

 There are special categories for dates and times, to allow them to be sorted correctly.
 The first byte of the category data will be $c0 for a date (high-ASCII '@'), and $d4 (high-ASCII 'T') for time.
 (It's unclear how this interacts with inverse/MouseText encoding in v5.
-The AW5 delta manual shows 4-digit years, so it's possible the date/time encoding system was revamped post-v3.0.)
+AW5 supports four-digit years, so it's likely the date/time encoding system was revamped post-v3.0.)

 Dates are stored in a 6-byte field, as `XYYMDD`, where X is $c0, Y and D are ASCII digits '0'-'9', and M is a month code.
 Month codes are 'A' for January, 'B' for February, and so on.
 These are